1arry1iu/archetype/README.md

 # Archetype (A-11)

 Welcome to Archetype (A), your ultimate archetype, construct, perspective, persona, and process generator on LLMs.
-The Archetype toolkit includes the following prompts.
-Click on the links to open them as GPTs; meanwhile, they can also be loaded manually in LLMs of your choice.

 | Shorthand | Prompt | Function |
 |---|---|---|